As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Though certain regions in Virginia are more abundant than others, some things can only be found in certain areas of the state, but we will cover everything you need to know!
+Though certain regions in Virginia are more abundant than others, some things can only be found in some regions of the state, but we will cover everything you need to know!

 The best rockhounding locations in Virginia include the Piedmont Mountains, Blue Ridge Mountains, Loudoun County, Grayson County, Charlotte, Amelia, Prince Edward, and Allegheny counties, among others.
 Various public mines and rockhounding clubs exist within the state.

-With that being said, let me take some of these superb rockhounding locations of Virginia, and show you exactly where to go, what to find, and then take a look at the public gem mines and rockhounding clubs that are in this state.
+With that being said, let me take some of these superb rockhounding locations of Virginia, and show you exactly where to go, and what to find, and then take a look at the public gem mines and rockhounding clubs in this state.
 Let’s begin!